 2. Omega 3 Fish Oil Treats for Dogs

-These soft treats are gentle on teeth and simple to add to a daily routine.
-They're often used to help maintain a healthy skin barrier, especially in small breeds prone to dryness.
+These soft treats are gentle on your dog's teeth and simple to add to daily routines.
+They're often used to help maintain a healthy skin barrier, especially for small breeds prone to dryness.
 The formula uses human-grade ingredients and is designed for everyday convenience.

 What We Like: